-Meeting in a remote session in June 2021 (MEPC 76), MEPC finalized and adopted amendments to the International Convention for the Prevention of Pollution from Ships ("MARPOL") Annex VI that will require ships to reduce their GHG emissions.
+In June 2021, at MEPC 76, MEPC finalized and adopted amendments to the International Convention for the Prevention of Pollution from Ships ("MARPOL") Annex VI that will require ships to reduce their GHG emissions.
 These amendments combine technical and operational approaches to improve the energy efficiency of ships and provide important building blocks for future GHG reduction measures.
-These amendments are expected to enter into force on November 1, 2022 with the requirements for Energy Efficiency Existing Ships Index ("EEXI") and Carbon Intensity Index ("CII") certification coming into effect on January 1, 2023.
+These amendments entered into force on November 1, 2022, and the requirements for EEXI and CII certification came into effect on January 1, 2023.
 The EEXI, which indicates the energy efficiency of a ship compared to a baseline, will be implemented for existing ships as technical measures to reduce CO2 emissions.
 The CII will be calculated annually and implemented as an operational carbon intensity measure to benchmark and improve efficiency.
-The regulations and framework will be reviewed by January 1, 2026.
+The regulations and framework will be rereviewed by MARPOL by January 1, 2026.
 The European Union has indicated in the past that it intends to propose an expansion of the existing European Union emissions trading scheme to include emissions of greenhouse gases from marine ships.
 The EU MRV Regulation (Monitoring, Reporting, Verification), entered into force on July 1, 2015, requires large vessels entering European Union ports to monitor, report and verify their carbon dioxide emissions as of January 1, 2018.
 In the United States, the EPA has adopted regulations under the CAA to limit greenhouse gas emissions from certain mobile sources, although these requirements do not currently apply to greenhouse gas emissions from ships.
-In addition, the International Paris Agreement, which entered into force on November 4, 2016, establishes a framework for reducing global greenhouse gas emissions designed to take effect by 2020, with the goal of holding the increase in global average temperature to well below 2 degrees Celsius and pursuing efforts to limit the increase to 1.5 degrees Celsius.
+In addition, the Paris Agreement, which entered into force on November 4, 2016, established a framework for reducing global greenhouse gas emissions, with the goal of holding the increase in global average temperature to well below 2 degrees Celsius and pursuing efforts to limit the increase to 1.5 degrees Celsius.
 Although the Paris Agreement does not specifically require controls on shipping or other industries, it is possible that countries or groups of countries will seek to impose such controls in the future.
 Any passage of climate control legislation or other regulatory initiatives by the IMO, the European Union, the United States or other countries where we operate, or any treaty adopted or amended at the international level that restricts emissions of greenhouse gases could require us to make significant expenditures that we cannot predict with certainty at this time.